 Jasmine L. Loveland, PhD

 I am a neurobiologist with a strong interest in how conserved neuron types and brain structures can provide the basis for behavioral diversity, particularly in aggression and courtship.
-I strive to provide mechanistic explanations for behavior phenotypes, integrating the connectivity of brain areas, hormonal effects, gene expression networks and functional pathways.
+I strive to provide mechanistic explanations for behavior, integrating the connectivity of brain areas, hormonal effects, gene expression networks and functional pathways.

 In my current work as a Lise Meitner Fellow I study how genetics and hormones shape the brain and mating behavior of male ruffs (Calidris pugnax), a species with alternative mating tactics linked to a chromosome inversion.
 We combine behavioral, neuroanatomical and transcriptomics analyses to gain insight on the evolution of this fascinating species.